 Decay can make teeth extra sensitive and eventually lead to tooth loss.
 An inlay or onlay can repair the tooth, alleviating sensitivity and preventing further decay.

 Crowns require your dentist to remove a significant portion of the tooth to accommodate the restoration.
-In preparation for an inlay or onlay, your dentist will only need to remove decayed tissue.
+As an intermediate step between fillings and crowns, an inlay or onlay requires only a small amount of enamel removal.

 Inlays and onlays are typically made of medical-grade porcelain, which can be shade-matched to blend seamlessly into your smile.
-Porcelain mimics the sheen of natural enamel and will remain vibrant over time.
+Porcelain mimics the sheen of natural enamel and can strengthen a molar by up to 75 percent.

 When will a dentist recommend an inlay or onlay?